 - School University of Hartford

 Peter C. Bjarkman is the author of numerous baseball books, including the authoritative A History of Cuban Baseball, 1864-2006 (2007).
-He has written Baseball with a Latin Beat (1994), Diamonds Around the Globe (2005), Cuba's Baseball Defectors: The Inside Story (2016) and numerous other titles.
-He is considered one of the leading experts on Cuban baseball, especially on the Cuban National Series and Cuban national team after the 1959 Castro revolution.
-Bjarkman writes regularly for www.BaseballdeCuba.com, the leading website on contemporary Cuban baseball.
+He wrote Baseball with a Latin Beat (1994), Diamonds Around the Globe (2005), Cuba's Baseball Defectors: The Inside Story (2016) and numerous other titles.
+He was considered one of the leading experts on Cuban baseball, especially on the Cuban National Series and Cuban national team after the 1959 Castro revolution.
+Bjarkman wrote regularly for www.BaseballdeCuba.com, the leading website on contemporary Cuban baseball.